sanches-davi/ames-housing-price-prediction/README.md

 </p>

 These results are consistent with the exploratory analysis and with real estate business logic.
 Larger, newer and higher-quality properties tend to have higher sale prices.

-**Main insight:**
-The model learned patterns that are consistent with the EDA: quality, size, age, garage capacity and finished areas are among the strongest drivers of house prices.

 ### 7.10 Saved Artifacts